M4RZB4Ni/Absence-Manager-Flutter/README.md

-# The Simple Flicker App - Flutter
+# The Crewmeister coding challenge - Flutter

 ## Overview
-This is a Flutter project developed as a technical test by **Hamid Marzbani**.
-The project focuses on develop a structured, robust, testable, and scalable application for absence manager.
+This Flutter project was developed as a technical test by **Hamid Marzbani** by request of Crewmeister company.
+The project focuses on creating a structured, robust, testable, scalable application for absence managers.

 ## Table of Contents
 - [Architecture](#architecture)